Mr0utside/ESP32-CAM_case/README.md

 ## Intro

-This is the desing of a case to house an ESP32-CAM board along with a INMP441 microphone, a charge controller, and a 18650 cell.
+This is the design of a case to house an ESP32-CAM board along with a INMP441 microphone, a charge controller, and a 18650 cell.
 The case is held together by two M3x12 screws.
 This is a remix of [glytchtech's](https://github.com/glytchtech/ESPCam) case.
 The idea is to have a portable camera that is easy to program and deploy.

 # Changes over the original
 - Padding for the ESP32-CAM board.